 Post in 2018

-Sinovac Biotech Ltd. is a biopharmaceutical company based in Beijing, China, specializing in the research, development, manufacture, and commercialization of vaccines for human infectious diseases.
-Its product portfolio includes vaccines for hepatitis A and B, seasonal influenza, H5N1 and H1N1 pandemic influenza, mumps, and enterovirus 71, among others.
-Key marketed products include Healive, a hepatitis A vaccine, Bilive, a combined hepatitis A and B vaccine, and Panflu.1, which was the first H1N1 vaccine approved globally.
-Sinovac also plays a significant role in government stockpiling programs for vaccines in China.
-The company is actively developing new vaccines, including those for pneumococcal disease and rubella, with various clinical trials underway.
-Sinovac collaborates with notable institutions such as GlaxoSmithKline and Tianjin CanSino Biotechnology to enhance its vaccine development efforts.
-Established in 1999, Sinovac primarily sells its products in China while also exporting selected vaccines to countries like Mongolia, Nepal, and the Philippines.
+Sinovac Biotech Ltd. is a biopharmaceutical company based in Beijing, China, specializing in the research, development, manufacturing, and commercialization of vaccines for human infectious diseases.
+Its product portfolio includes vaccines for hepatitis A and B, seasonal influenza, H5N1 and H1N1 pandemic influenza, mumps, and enterovirus 71, which causes hand, foot, and mouth disease.
+Notable marketed products include Healive, an inactivated hepatitis A vaccine, and Panflu.1, a vaccine for H1N1 influenza, which was the first of its kind approved globally.
+Sinovac is also recognized as a key supplier of the H5N1 influenza vaccine for government stockpiling in China.
+The company is actively developing new vaccines, including those for pneumococcal diseases and rubella, with several in various stages of clinical trials.
+Sinovac collaborates with prominent institutions such as Peking University and the Chinese Academy of Medical Sciences, and it exports selected vaccines to countries like Mongolia, Nepal, and the Philippines.
+Founded in 1999, Sinovac plays a significant role in addressing public health needs in China and beyond.

 Cerebral Therapeutics